 Kate loves horse riding, gardening and exploring the outdoors.

 Alison Frischke joined BCG in May 2010 as an Extension Officer.
 She specialises in livestock and farming systems research, extension and project management, working on projects such as; dryland legume pasture systems, understanding standing crops to finish lambs and improve summer ground-cover and soil health, and oaten hay agronomy.

 Alison has a deep interest in agricultural production, the whole-farm system and rural communities.
 She enjoys sharing beneficial information with growers to help make production and business decisions.

 Alison loves exploring the country, salt-water fishing and learning local history.
 She also makes a great fruit cake.

 Phillip Guthrie joined BCG in March 2019 as Innovation Projects and Partners Leader.
 He manages projects such as; AgTIDE education and training, on-farm innovation groups, community transformation and improved rural telecommunications.

 Amy Harwood joined BCG in June 2019 as an Extension Officer.
 She organises and runs events, particularly those relating to the Pulse Extension Program.

 Amy loves working with a great group of people attempting to find new ways to farm well in dry climates.
-She “fell into” agriculture and has loved it ever since.
 She joined BCG because she wanted to “learn from some of the best”.